svlsResearch/ha-mikrotik/README.md

 # ha-mikrotik (Tested stable)
 High availability code for Mikrotik routers

-# Status: April 30th 2017
+# Status: March 28th 2019
 This has been tested stable across 6 different pairs of CCR1009s for over a year, there have been multiple adminstrative failover events and a few cases of hardware failovers.
-The primary RouterOS code is v6.38.1 and there are instances of v6.39 which seem to work without issue.
+Please ensure you are using compatible hardware, RouterOS, and ha-mikrotik releases.

 # Warning
 Please do not test this on production routers.
 This should be tested in a lab setup with complete out of band serial access.